In Situ High Speed NIR Imaging & Raman Mapping to Monitor Form Change and Drug Release from Rapidly Disintegrating Tablets

 This webinar will feature a series of measurement examples that will demonstrate the utility of Raman microscopy for pharmaceutical research.
 These will include an analysis of toothpaste, real-time imaging of drug delivery with inverted Raman microscopy, flow cell Raman analysis, API distribution determination and microplastic characterization and quantification using a Raman microparticle analysis tool, 3D Raman imaging of a cosmetic hand cream, and the identification of components using a Raman spectral database.

-Presented by Dr. Miriam Böhmler, Senior Applications Scientist at WITec GmbH
+Followed by Dr. Miriam Böhmler, Senior Applications Scientist at WITec GmbH

 Dr. Miriam Boehmler is a Senior Applications Scientist at WITec GmbH in Ulm, Germany.
 She possesses wide-ranging expertise in Raman imaging and spectroscopy, near-field and super-resolution optical technologies such as tip-enhanced Raman spectroscopy, and nano-FTIR spectroscopy.